lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 | [`Bytes20Mapping`](#bytes20mapping)  | a key that maps a word to a `bytes20` value, such as (but not restricted to) an `address` |
 | [`Bytes20MappingWithGrouping`](#bytes20mappingwithgrouping)  | a key that maps a word to another word to a `bytes20` value, such as (but not restricted to) an `address`  |

+For the mapping key types (`Mapping`, `Bytes20Mapping` and `Bytes20MappingWithGrouping`), the term *"word"* COULD describe:
+- a single word (*e.g.: "SupportedStandards"*)
+- a random string, or sequence of characters (*e.g.: "RG58012-RO-120-Y"*)

-> **Note:** for the Mapping key types, the words MUST NOT contain ":" (colon character), as it is used for the delimiter between both words.
+For the mapping key types, the *"word"* MUST NOT contain a ":" (colon character), as it is used for the delimiter between both words.

 ### `valueType`

-Describes the underlying type for a value stored under a specific ERC725Y key.
+Describes the underlying data type of a value stored under a specific ERC725Y key.
 The `valueType` is relevant for interfaces to know how a value MUST be encoded / decoded.
 This include:

 - how to decode a value fetched via `ERC725Y.getData(...)`
 - how to encode a value that needs to be set via `ERC725Y.setData(...)`.